All Episodes

 Very, very intriguing.

-Nonetheless, I digress there.
+Nevertheless, I digress there.

-How's that possible?
+How is that possible?

 This is tautological.

-This is the volume discounting.
+This is volume discounting.

-You want to move products, you lower the price.
+You lower the price.

-You want to have more work savings and investment, you lower the price of work savings and investment, which is the tax rate.
+You lower the price of work savings and investment, which is the tax rate.

-You want to make certain interest rates stay low.
+You want to make certain interest rates stay low?

 Don't worry about the deficit.

-I don't know when they will learn, But I don't think they're interested in growing the economy.
+I don't know when they will learn, but I don't think they're interested in growing the economy.

 There are two ways to look at the tax code, friends.

-One, you look at the tax code as a way to grow the economy to foster production in the most revenue neutral way possible, to make certain everybody chips in for their obligation to society, as the liberal left likes to say.
+One, you look at the tax code as a way to grow the economy, to foster production in the most revenue-neutral way possible, to make certain everybody chips in for their obligation to society, as the liberal left likes to say.

 That's one way.

-The other way, as Charlie Wrangell and the rest of the Democrats in control now in Washington in the legislative branch.
+The other way, as Charlie Wrangell and the rest of the Democrats in control now in Washington in the legislative branch, the other way is to use the tax code merely to redistribute wealth.

 If the economy goes into a recession, who cares?